michaelpawlus/michaelpawlus.github.io/_posts/2018-03-20-burnley_margins.md

 After hearing this sentiment echoed consistently by the manager, I had the idea to look at a metric for evaluating just how fine the margins have been.
 While all goals are valuable, the goal that makes the total scored one greater than the other team is the most valuable.

 For people that don't follow this sport, 3 points are awarded for a win and 1 point for a draw  (As an American, saying the name of this sport is problematic and both options are sub-optimal).
+Goals above and beyond the goal needed to win have value in the event of a points tie at the end of the season as well as providing psychological and entertainment value however hopefully we can agree that the goal needed to win has the most value.

-So, we can somewhat easily calculate the point value of every goal to compare Burnley's margins with the rest of the league.
+In some ways the metric we are building treats goals above and beyond the one needed to win as well as those scored in a loss as wasted effort.
+While not entirely true, for many teams it is critical to get as many points as possible from the relatively few goals they are able to score.
+With all this said, we can now somewhat easily calculate the point value of every goal to compare Burnley's margins or maybe better yet their efficiency with the rest of the league.

 #### Load the Data and Libraries